NBA calls up another G League ref, 15th woman to work game

 NBA teams saw 544 players get into at least one game in December alone, the most for any month — and any previous season — in league history.
 The single-season mark entering this year was 540, set last season; the NBA’s total this season entering Saturday was 567.

-The league has also had 10 head coaches in protocols at times this season, seven of them still on that list entering Saturday.
-Los Angeles Lakers coach Frank Vogel rejoined his team Friday after a six-game absence, and said it was a strain both mentally and physically.
+The league has had 10 head coaches in protocols at times this season, with seven of them still on that list entering Saturday.
+Los Angeles Lakers coach Frank Vogel rejoined his team Friday after a six-game absence and said it was a strain both mentally and physically.

 “It’s something I really never want to do again,” Vogel said.